PrasanKumar93/demo-next-node-app/docs/coding-preferences.md

   - Real Execution: All tests must call the actual implementation of functions and dependencies.

   - Environment: Treat unit tests as functional integration tests.
 Since tests run against a dedicated database and target configuration, side effects are permitted.

+- No Emojis in messages while generating code